Squarelink-Inc/Squarelink-Docs/source/includes/_sign_in_integration.md

 `access_token` | An access token *if you specified the `token` response_type*.
 `code` | An authorization code to be used in the second step of the Authorization Code Grant *if you specified the `code` response_type*.

-A successfully authorized request will redirect back to your redirect URI such as `http://localhost:8080/your-redirect-uri?code=xxxxx&state=xxxxx`.
+A successfully authorized request will redirect back to your redirect URI such as `http://localhost:8080/your-redirect-uri?code=<AUTHORIZATION CODE>&state=<STATE>`.

 If there is an issue with your request, we'll redirect back to your application with the `error` parameter.
-For instance, `http://localhost:8080/your-redirect-uri?error=description%20of%20the%20problem`.
+For instance, `http://localhost:8080/your-redirect-uri?error=<DESCRIPTION OF PROBLEM>`.

 ### Available Scopes
 Parameter | Description